iredmail/docs/en_US/howto/store.spamassassin.bayes.in.sql.md

 * This article should work with all backends: OpenLDAP, MySQL, MariaDB, PostgreSQL.
 We take MySQL backend for example.
 * This article should work with Amavisd-new-2.6.0 and later versions.

-__IMPORTANT NOTE__:
+__IMPORTANT NOTES__:

-* The bayesian classifier can only score new messages if it already has 200 known spams and 200 known hams.
+* The bayesian classifier can only score new messages after it already learn known spams and 200 known hams.
 * If Spamassassin fails to identify a spam, teach it so it can do better next time. e.g. Mark it as spam in roundcube webmail.
 * Read `References` section at the end of this article before asking questions.

 ## Create required SQL database used to store bayes data